koterpillar/multiblog/README.md

 The translations use the file `content/strings.yaml` which must contain hashes of the following structure: string - language - translation.

+The sidebar links are specified in `content/links.yaml`.
+They can point either to metas or to any external address.

 Examples
 ========